Land and Infinite Debt Rollover: Fundamental results on Pareto efficiency

-\begin{rem} Proposition \ref{prop:finite_endowment1} is a special case of Proposition \ref{prop:finite_endowment2} by letting the set of agents be $I=\set{-1,0,\dotsc}$, letting agent $i=-1$ be the initial old, agent $i=t\ge 0$ be generation $t$, and accounting for population growth. \end{rem}
+The rest of the proof is essentially the same as Proposition \ref{prop:finite_endowment2} by letting the set of agents be $I=\set{-1,0,\dotsc}$, letting agent $i=-1$ be the initial old, agent $i=t\ge 0$ be generation $t$, and accounting for population growth. \end{proof}

+Proposition \ref{prop:finite_endowment2} is often sufficient to establish the efficiency of an equilibrium without bubbles.
+However, it is useless for studying bubbly equilibria that are potentially efficient, because it rules out inefficiency and bubbles simultaneously.
+For this purpose, we need more powerful tools.